Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 Syracuse's northeastern location means snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets.
 The housing picture is equally important: a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-When it comes to plumber salary, the local workforce reflects a balanced labor pool where you'll find competitive quotes if you shop around.
-This is a place where the best providers book 6-8 weeks out — planning ahead isn't optional, it's essential.
+When it comes to plumber salary, the local workforce reflects a balanced labor pool where you'll find competitive pricing if you compare options.
+This is a place where the best professionals book 6-8 weeks out — planning ahead isn't optional, it's essential.

 What Matters Most